Collective Field Theory for Quantum Hall States: Abstract

 \section{Abstract}

-We develop a field theory description of fractional quantum Hall (FQH) states.
-We show that in the leading approximation in a gradient expansion, Laughlin states are described by a Gaussian free field theory with a background charge which is identified with the anomalous viscosity of the states.
-The background charge increases the central charge of the corresponding conformal field theory above 1, similar to that of the theory of 2D quantum gravity.
-Gradient corrections to the Gaussian field theory arising from ultraviolet regularization reflect the gravitational anomaly.
-They are also related to the Liouville theory of quantum gravity.
-We show how the gradient expansion of the field action encodes the universal features of the FQH effect beyond that of Hall conductance.
-This method provides a more transparent and useful alternative for computing the gravitational anomaly and correlation functions of the FQHE in a curved space than the method of iterating the Ward identity employed by the authors in previous papers.
+We develop a collective field theory for fractional quantum Hall (FQH) states.
+We show that in the leading approximation for a large number of particles, the properties of Laughlin states are captured by a Gaussian free field theory with a background charge.
+Gradient corrections to the Gaussian field theory arise from the covariant ultraviolet regularization of the theory, which produces the gravitational anomaly.
+These corrections are described by a theory closely related to the Liouville theory of quantum gravity.
+The field theory simplifies the computation of correlation functions in FQH states and makes manifest the effect of quantum anomalies.

-\paragraph{1.
-Introduction} Since the work of Laughlin \cite{Laughlin1983}, a common approach to analyzing the physics of the fractional quantum Hall effect (FQHE) is to start by writing a trial ground state wave function as a function of \(N\) electron coordinates.
-Despite its success, this approach is an impractical framework for studying the collective behavior of a large number of particles, say \(N\sim 10^6\) which is typical in samples exhibiting the FQHE.
-As a result, some subtle properties of FQHE states, such as the anomalous (or odd) viscosity \cite{Seiler1995,Hoyos2012,Read2011,Wiegmann2013,PW13} and the gravitational anomaly \cite{clw, Klevtsov2013,GromovAbanov, fradkin2014, framinganomaly}, were computed only recently.
+\paragraph[1]{ Introduction} Since the work of Laughlin \cite{Laughlin1983}, a common approach to analyzing the physics of the fractional quantum Hall effect (FQHE) starts with a trial ground state wave function for \(N\) electrons.
+Despite its success, this approach is an impractical framework for studying the collective behavior of a large number of electrons ($N\sim 10^6$, in samples exhibiting the QHE).
+As a result, some subtle properties of QHE states, such as the gravitational anomaly \cite{clw, CLWBig,Klevtsov2013, Abanov2014,CLWBig, GromovAbanov, Klevtsov2014, framinganomaly,Read2015,KW2015}, were computed only recently.

-Previously, the authors showed that the universal features of the FQHE can be understood through geometry \cite{clw} and employed a Ward identity to extract transport coefficients.
-In this paper, we reformulate this geometric approach to the FQH states through a field theory.
-This method seems more appropriate for further inquiry than the Ward identity.
-Its advantage is that it naturally captures {\it anomalies}, the most subtle aspects ultimately responsible for the universal features of the effect.